vicennial/Mini-Projects/README.md

 # Description
 The program will save each piece of clipboard text under a keyword.
-For example, when you run  py mcb.pyw save spam , the current contents of the clipboard will be saved with the keyword spam.
-This text can later be loaded to the clipboard again by running  py mcb.pyw spam .
-And if the user forgets what keywords they have, they can run  py mcb.pyw list  to copy a list of all keywords and their corresponding values to the clipboard.
+For example, when you run  python3 mcb.pyw save spam , the current contents of the clipboard will be saved with the keyword spam.
+This text can later be loaded to the clipboard again by running  python3 mcb.pyw spam .
+And if the user forgets what keywords they have, they can run  python3 mcb.pyw list  to copy a list of all keywords and their corresponding values to the clipboard.

 # Usage